xyproto/cxx/README.md

     pacman -S base-devel

-The only other requirement, scons, can be installed with:
+The only other requirement that then needs to be installed is scons:

     pacman -S scons